m4ttsch/omscs-notes-notes/information-security/cyber-security.md

 ![](https://assets.omscs.io/6739A49C-41D1-4773-AB37-B79A90468145.png)

 ## Security Planning: Controls
-Security planning involves understanding which security controls make the most sense for a given organization’s assets and threat posture.
-Let’s take a look at a few of these controls.
+Security planning involves understanding which security controls make the most sense for a given organization's assets and threat posture.
+Let's take a look at a few of these controls.

 **Identity and Access Management** (IAM) is a popular security control.
 The "identity" part of IAM serves to identify a user who is requesting any type of resource present in the system.
 The "access management" component of IAM serves to perform access control on the resource, ensuring that a user has sufficient permission to access the resource they have requested.

 Credentialing is another security measure that concerns resource access.
-When a business provides a user with a credential, the credential serves as a proxy for the user’s identity, allowing them to access resources without explicitly identifying themselves each time.
+When a business provides a user with a credential, the credential serves as a proxy for the user's identity, allowing them to access resources without explicitly identifying themselves each time.

 A business may have certain password policies, which dictate how long a password must be and how frequently a password needs to change.
 Additionally, some organizations may require multi-factor authentication; for example, a user may need to use a password and a smart card to access specific resources.